Shahrez19/HttpServer/README.md

 # HttpServer
-A HTTP Server in C
+A HTTP Server in C. This project is for me to get familiar with Network programming in the Linux/UNIX environment